How And When To Plant Tulip Bulbs

 Deer, moles, rabbits, squirrels and many insects enjoy chomping on tulip bulbs.
 Before planting, inspect bulbs for insects, which may be boring into your bulbs and causing decay.
 Do not plant any that have been heavily damaged by insects.

-Bulb mites are a common insect which will bore into your tulip bulbs and feed on your bulbs by sucking out the juices within.
-This leaves your bulbs susceptible to rot.
+Bulb mites are a common insect which will bore into bulbs and suck out the juices within, leaving them susceptible to rot.
 Discard any tulip bulbs affected by mites immediately.

-To prevent bulbs from being eaten by deer, mice, moles and other critters, you can try a few tactics:
+To prevent bulbs from being eaten by mice, moles and other critters:

-• Place a layer of sharp rocks at the bottom of the hole prior to planting tulip bulbs to prevent moles from digging in
+- Place a layer of sharp rocks at the bottom of the hole prior to planting to prevent moles digging in

-• Make sure you are planting deep enough to make it harder for critters to detect and enjoy your bulbs
+- Make sure you are planting deep enough to make it harder for critters to detect bulbs

 Should Tulip Bulbs Be Soaked Before Planting?